TheMrAI/TheMrAI.github.io/algorithms/dynamic_programming.md

 ### Overlapping subproblems

-Subproblems are considered overlapping when the solution for them share a common set of subproblems among them.
+Subproblems are considered overlapping when the solution for them shares a common set of subproblems.

 The implication of this requirement is that the set of distinct subproblems is small compared to the total set of subproblems that would need to be visited